 Since the African tree pangolins have scales more extensively overlapped (higher overlapping ratios on both internal and external surfaces), a point on the body is covered by three scale layers, similar to the fish scales of striped bass [25].
 The difference is attributed to their different habitats and behavior.
 The Chinese pangolins walk on all fours very slowly, and dig burrows into the ground [26], whereas the African tree pangolins mainly live in trees, which involves more sophisticated body movements and higher degree of deformation.
 Their predators are also different.
 Therefore, the African tree pangolin covered by extensively overlapped scales minimizes the higher chances of skin exposure than the Chinese pangolin.
-Besides, the African tree pangolin scales have much higher aspect ratio (length over thickness, 66-85) than the Chinese pangolin scales (10-30), which results in sharper edges, as shown in Fig. 1a, and a deterrent to even lions.
+Besides, the African tree pangolin scales have much higher aspect ratio (length over thickness, 66-85) than the Chinese pangolin scales (10-30), as shown in Fig. 1a, and a deterrent to even lions.
 This also helps to reduce the number of scales needed to cover body due to the larger area of each scale, thus saving weight.

 Overlapping scales can slide and shift with respect to each other, forming a flexible protective surface [27].
 This has led to the historically repeated use of scale armor by warriors.
 Understanding the overlapping mechanism provides useful insight to the design of modern armor.
-Incidentally, Lorica Squamata is a flexible Roman armor
+Incidentally, lorica squamata is a

 Fig. 3.
-Overlapping mechanism of Chinese (a-c) and African tree (d-f) pangolin scales: each scale is partially covered by three upper scales, and covers three lower scales. (a) On the internal surface, the upper rhombic area connects to the skin, the lateral parts (blue triangles) and the scale tip (green triangle) overlap with three lower scales; on the external surface, the scale base above the yellow dotted line is embedded under upper three scales, while the region below the dotted line is exposed. (b) Assembling of the scales extracted from the actual organization on pangolin: internal surface of scale (i) covers its lateral neighboring scales (ii) and (iii) and a lower scale (iv), and the external surface of scale (iv) is covered by its upper neighboring scales (ii), (iii) and (i). (c) Scales on a Chinese pangolin, with schematic drawings of overlapping mechanism from (a). (d) The internal and external surface of African tree pangolin scales, similar as that in (b). (f) Scales on an African tree pangolin, overlaid with the overlapping mechanism from (d).
+Overlapping mechanism of Chinese (a-c) and African tree (d-f) pangolin scales: each scale is partially covered by three upper scales, and covers three lower scales. (a) On the internal surface, the upper rhombic area connects to the skin, the lateral parts (blue triangles) and the scale tip (green triangle) overlap with three lower scales; on the external surface, the scale base above the yellow dotted line is embedded under upper three scales, while the region below the dotted line is exposed. (b) Assembling of the scales extracted from the actual organization on pangolin: internal surface of scale (i) covers its lateral neighboring scales (ii) and (iii) and a lower scale (iv), and the external surface of scale (iv) is covered by its upper neighboring scales (ii), (iii) and (i). (c) Scales on a Chinese pangolin, with schematic drawings of overlapping mechanism from (a). (d) The internal and external surfaces of African tree pangolin scales with similar features as in (a), except different geometry and dimensions. (e) Assembling of the African tree pangolin scales, similar as that in (b). (f) Scales on an African tree pangolin, overlaid with the overlapping mechanism from (d).
 (For interpretation of the references to colour in this figure legend, the reader is referred to the web version of this article.)

-inspired by scaled reptiles [28].
+flexible Roman armor inspired by scaled reptiles [28].
 Overlapping scales are commonly seen in fish, and their scalation patterns have been well documented [29-31].
 The architectural arrangement includes morphometrics of individual scales (aspect ratio and shape), inter-scale connections and joints, the degree of imbrication, and scale orientation angle [32,33].